CyberChef101/Quote-Generator/README.md

 # Quote-Generator
-is a basic website which display random Quotes from a API.
+it is a basic website which display random Quotes from a API.